An 'info student' can teach crowdfunding to entrepreneurs in slums and coding to secondary pupils

 Travelled from Beijing to Moscow by train via Mongolia and Siberia.
 ‘My friends and I did the Trans-Siberian trip in the summer: we first flew to Beijing, where we hopped on a train to Mongolia.
 The trip continued to Lake Baikal and then Moscow.
 We would stay on the train for up to four hours at most.
 No internet or telephone service at all – definitely one the most relaxing experiences of my life!’

-Learnt to sail last summer.
-‘Last spring, I was a bit easily led and decided to buy a small, old sailing boat together with my friends.
+Bought a sailing boar and then learnt to sail.
+‘During the last year of studies, I was a bit easily led and decided to buy a small, old sailing boat together with my friends.
 I had only sailed once, so becoming a sailboat owner also meant having to learn sailing.
 Owning a boat has been fun: you learn something new every day and get to do things with your hands, such as varnishing and cleaning old surfaces.’